-Since 1976, the SDC has supported the United Nations World Food Programme in favour of refugees from the western Sahara in camps near Tindouf in south-western Algeria, providing funding and milk powder.
+Since 1976, the SDC has supported the United Nations World Food Programme by providing funding and milk powder to help refugees from the Western Sahara in camps near Tindouf in south-western Algeria.

 Swiss nationals in Algeria

-In 2016 there were 492 Swiss citizens living in Algeria.
+In 2018, there were about 433 Swiss citizens living in Algeria.

 History of bilateral relations